 What Is Diaper Rash?

 Baby caring is a challenge for new parents.
 Newborns are delicate and fragile.
-Once you go wrong with a detail when taking care of your baby, you may put your baby in danger.
+Once you go wrong with detail when taking care of your baby, you may put your baby in danger.

 What Is Symptom of Diaper Rash?

 With a diaper rash, your baby’s bottom looks red and tender in the diaper area.
-You may find it in the buttocks, thighs and even genitals.
+You may find it in the buttocks, thighs, and even genitals.

-Changes of your baby’s reaction
+Changes in your baby’s reaction